Grigor Parlichev: Language

 As a child, Parlichev learned to write excellent Greek and later wrote in his autobiography that he mastered literary Greek better than a native speaker.
-However, as an adult, despite his Bulgarian self-identification, Parlichev had poor knowledge of literary Bulgarian, which appeared to him as a "foreign language".
 He started learning to read and write in Bulgarian only after his return from Athens in 1862.
 In his autobiography, Parlichev wrote: "I was, and I am still weak with the Bulgarian language," and "In Greek I sang like a swan, now in Slavic I cannot even sing like a donkey."
 His native Ohrid dialect was different from the eastern Bulgarian dialects.
-He used a mix of Church Slavonic, Russian and Bulgarian words and forms, as well as elements from his dialect, which is known as "common Slavic".
+Parlichev also wanted to include more Russian elements into Bulgarian.
+He combined Church Slavonic, Russian and Bulgarian words, elements and forms, as well as from his native dialect, which per Detrez was called "common Slavic".
 Because of this, he was criticized for his translation of Homer's Iliad.
-Thus, according to Bulgarian historian Roumen Daskalov, Parlichev reacted against his Bulgarian literary critics by withdrawing into "an alternative Macedonian regional identity, a kind of Macedonian particularism."
+Contemporary Bulgarian writers, such as Hristo Botev and Lyuben Karavelov, mocked his translation.
+Botev mocked it in the satirical poem Why I'm not?, while Karavelov referred to Parlichev as "an empty pumpkin".
+According to Bulgarian historian Roumen Daskalov, he stopped identifying as Bulgarian as he had not mastered literary Bulgarian and was mocked by his critics.
+Per Daskalov, Parlichev reacted against his Bulgarian literary critics by eventually withdrawing into "an alternative Macedonian regional identity, a kind of Macedonian particularism."
 However, when he came to write his autobiography, Parlichev used the standard Bulgarian language with some influence of his native Ohrid dialect.

 Legacy

-The first page of Parlichev's autobiography published by the Bulgarian Ministry of Education in the magazine Folklore and Ethnography Collection, a year after his death in 1893.
+The cover of Parlichev's autobiography, published by the Bulgarian Ministry of Education in the magazine Folklore and Ethnography Collection, a year after his death in 1893.